backdrop-contrib/synonyms/README.txt

    autocomplete suggestions.
 This module ships an autocomplete synonyms friendly widget and its autocomplete suggestions will be filled in with the content of the fields that have enabled this behavior.
+* Select - whether content of this field should be included in the synonyms friendly select widget.
-* Search integration - allow your content to be found by synonyms of the terms it references.
+* Search integration (requires Synonyms Search enabled) - allows your content to be found by synonyms of the terms it references.
 Your nodes  will be found by all synonyms that have this behavior enabled.

 Therefore, on the vocabulary edit page you will see a table, where rows are fields that can become synonyms and columns are these "synonym behaviors" and you decide what synonym behaviors to activate on what fields.